CodeWithRonaldo/Guardian-AI/README.md

 ```

 This creates three objects:
-- `GuardianCap` — transferred to the agent wallet
+- `GuardianCap`: transferred to the agent wallet
-- `AdminCap` — transferred to the transaction sender (the protocol team)
+- `AdminCap`: transferred to the transaction sender (the protocol team)
-- `GuardianConfig` — shared object, readable by anyone on-chain
+- `GuardianConfig`: shared object, readable by anyone on-chain

 Also create the shared ActionLog: